paulocheque/guides/in-review/front-end-javascript/introduction-to-test-driven-development-in-javascript/article.md

 };
 ```

 After these modifications, all the tests should pass now.
-This type of bug is a bit nasty because the unit tests might not catch it if your timezone is close to GMT, and I'm not sure that I would have even noticed it if I hadn't written the unit tests.
+This type of bug is a bit nasty because the unit tests might not catch it if your timezone is close to GMT. **But I'm not sure that I would have even noticed it if I hadn't written the unit tests.**

 ## Setters